jordan52/trickykegstands/src/site/checklist.md

 * Let's try it .
 From the host run VBoxManage controlvm \<NAME\> acpipowerbutton and watch your cmd prompt that's logged into the server you're shutting down.
 It should say, "gracefully shutting down" or whatever.

+##resize a VirtualBox guest's hard drive to 50GB

+* shut down the vm
+* back it up
+* VBoxManage modifyhd /root/VirtualBox\ VMs/ubuntu\ 12.04\ 64bit\ Server\ POSTGRES/ubuntu\ 12.04\ 64bit\ Server\ POSTGRES-disk1.vdi --resize 51200
+* mount an ubuntu iso as the CD or the gparted iso found here <http://gparted.sourceforge.net/download.php> and boot off it.
+* use gpartd to resize both the device and the partition.
+* shutdown and disconnect the iso
+* start.
+* if you're using lvm, then you're mounted to /dev/mapper which doesn't automatically notice the larger disk size. fix that by doing:
+* lvextend -l +100%FREE /dev/mapper/ubuntu64bitServer-root
+* resize2fs /dev/mapper/ubuntu64bitServer-root

 ##Configure utf-8